python/mypy/docs/source/getting_started.rst

 .. code-block:: python

-   # If you are using Python 3.6+, you can use *variable annotations*:
+   # If you are using Python 3.6+, you can use variable annotations.
+   # See https://www.python.org/dev/peps/pep-0526/ for more on variable annotations.
    my_global_dict: Dict[int, float] = {}

    # If you are using older versions of Python, you can use the comment-based syntax: